Rokutann/nalist.el/README.md

 ### nalist-subset-p `(nalist-a nalist-b)`

-Return t if NALIST-A is a subset of NALIST-B ‘equal’-wise, otherwise nil.
+Return t if NALIST-A is a subset of NALIST-B with ’equal, otherwise nil.

 ```lisp
 (nalist-subset-p '((a . b)) '((a . b) (c . d))) ;; => t